relativitydev/server-bundle-release/docs/alerts/00006-Windows-service-is-stopped-for-at-least-one-resource-server-alert-definition.md

 |Time Window| 90 sec| Verified data for last 90 sec|
 |Frequency| 30 sec |Checks for each 30 seconds|

+## Requires User Intervention
+- Yes: alert immediately
+  - Min time before the alert is active/inactive: 90 seconds

 ## Visualization link
 Kibana dashboard link

+## Related Alerts
+- Host Heartbeat alert should not be in active state.
+- If windows service is associated with any resource server, then "One or more Resource Servers are inactive" alert should fire.